paullight1/Free-RAG-chatbot/README.md

 ---

-> Made with ❤️ by [Your Name] | Free and open-source AI for everyone.
+> Made with ❤️ by Paul Light | Free and open-source AI for everyone.